alfaromurillo/org-passwords.el/README.md

 enough to for the file to have the file end in .gpg, emacs will tell you what to do when saving it.
-Keep this file in an encrypted drive, do not write the password to your main password file in a post-it and paste it your desk, etc.
+Keep this file in an encrypted drive, do not write the password to your main password file in a post-it and paste it your desk, do not use "password" or "12345" as your password, etc.

 ## License